 If you’ve been following my #BetterBlogging series for the past few months, then you’ve probably seen me rave about blogging and how it’s a great way to work from home.
 Sure, it’s not the quickest way to make money, but once you’ve established a good following, the potential to earn an income from blogging is limitless.

-I’ve been doing this for over 8 years, and one of the most common questions I get asked is, “How does a lifestyle blogger make money?”.
+I’ve been doing this since 2008, and one of the most common questions I get asked is, “How does a lifestyle blogger make money?”.
 Most people I know fail to see that profitable blogs do exist.
+Before I dive in, let me first share with you how I got started turning my blogging business into a six-figure income.

 How Do Lifestyle Bloggers Make Money?

-When trying to earn money blogging, there has to be various forms of income coming in all at once in order to make a profit.
+When trying to earn money blogging, there has to be various sources of income in order to make a profit.
 This includes using various programs, platforms, and apps that all provide some sort of income or passive income.
 Utilizing SEO techniques, taking advantage of the price and ease of digital marketing, and using multiple avenues of income is the easiest way to become successful as a blogger over time.
 While it’s not a fast process, gaining a fan-base on your website and making money isn’t as hard as you might think.

 1. Banner Advertising

-This is the very first monetization method I used when I started my blog 8 years ago.
+This is the very first monetization method I used when I started my blog back in 2008.
 Like most newbies, I started out with Google Adsense and later added other ad networks once I was comfortable with them and my traffic grew.
 It’s still one of the main earners for my blog and for many other bloggers as well.

 It’s also very easy to set up and maintain.
 As you can see, I’ve have several different banner ads in different sizes and locations.
 These ad networks usually pay bloggers on a CPM (cost per impressions) or CPC (cost per click) model.
 Google Adsense uses both CPM and CPC but most popular ad networks use strictly CPM.